neonlabsorg/neon-tutorials/hardhat/scripts/TestAPI3/README.md

 LINK_USD Result(2) [ 13807707000000000000n, 1721291017n ]
 ```

-The result represents an array with the following parameters:
+The result represents an array with:
 - 1st parameter - Price
 - 2nd parameter - Timestamp of the last price push

-**Note:** To deploy the smart contract on Neon EVM Mainnet, `--network neondevnet` should be replaced by `--network neonmainnet` while running the hardhat command for running the script.
+## ⚙️ Available Price Feeds

+The contract supports the following price feeds:
+- BTC/USD
+- ETH/USD
+- SOL/USD
+- USDC/USD
+- USDT/USD
+- NEON/USD
+- LINK/USD

+## ❓ Troubleshooting

+If you encounter issues:

+1. 💰 Ensure your wallet has sufficient NEON tokens
+2. ✅ Check that the API3 proxy addresses are correct
+3. 🔍 Verify the price feed data on the API3 dashboard